Lexapro Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Inpatient and outpatient rehab are both effective methods of treatment for Lexapro addiction, however, determining which one is the best fit will provide the most effective treatment possible.

-- Inpatient residential rehab program – An inpatient residential rehab program is more structured than an outpatient program and provides gender-specific living spaces for men and women attending treatment.
+- Inpatient residential rehab program – A residential Lexapro rehab program is more structured than an outpatient program and provides gender-specific living spaces for men and women attending treatment.
 Clients live on-site while they complete their rehab program and they must adhere to the daily schedule provided for them by treatment staff.
 While at a residential rehab center, contact with the outside world is limited.
 On-site visits with family and friends can be arranged and clients may also be awarded day passes or overnight passes as a reward for progress.

-- Intensive Outpatient Program (IOP) – On the other hand, an intensive outpatient drug rehab program consists of eight weeks of outpatient meetings held at a safe clinical location.
+- Intensive Outpatient Program (IOP) – On the other hand, an intensive outpatient Lexapro rehab program (IOP) consists of eight weeks of outpatient meetings held at a safe clinical location.
 These meetings are open to male and female clients enrolled in the program and each session is facilitated by a trained addiction treatment professional.
 IOP allows more flexibility for those who cannot commit to living at a residential center for 90 days or who have other commitments that keep them from doing that, such as work, school, or children at home.

-The cost of an inpatient or outpatient program will vary greatly depending on the program, the type of treatment offered, the facility amenities, and the location, among other factors.
+The cost of an inpatient or outpatient Lexapro rehab program will vary greatly depending on the program, the type of treatment offered, the facility amenities, and the location, among other factors.
 Most rehab facilities will offer payment options to make treatment more affordable.
 They often include:

 - Health insurance benefits